-Welcome to our blog post today.
+Welcome to today's blog post.

 For this we need the following:

-1x Raspberry Pi (Model 3 B+ recommended)
+1x Raspberry Pi (Model 3 B+ recommended).

-1x suitable SD card with at least 16GB
+1x Suitable SD card with at least 16GB

 1x USB card reader

 NEMS -Nagios Enterprise Monitoring Server

 After starting Etcher, the following window appears:

-2. The first start-up
+2. The first commissioning

 A look back at the web interface shows that the initialization was successful:

-In the NEMS System Settings Tool, we should now enter a password for encrypting and decrypting backup files.
+In the NEMS System Settings tool, we should now enter a password for encrypting and decrypting backup files.

 We save the changes by clicking on "Save all Settings".

-We close the Adagios tab from the browser and are back on our NEMS main page.
-Now we can use the menu "Configuration" → "NEMS Configurator (NConf) to call up the page with which we can configure Nagios.
+We close the Adagios tab from the browser, and find ourselves back on our main NEMS page.
+Now we can go to the Configuration → NEMS Configurator (NConf) menu to access the page that allows us to configure Nagios.

-Here, too, I log in with my user markus.
+Again I log in with my user markus.

 By clicking on "Submit" we save the installations.

-Yours Markus Neumann
+Your Markus Neumann